FREQUENTLY ASKED QUESTIONS

 WHO HAS BEEN CONSULTED REGARDING THE PROPOSALS?

 We have engaged with the site’s immediate neighbours, along with a number of groups who made representations to the planning authority about the previous proposals.
-This has included a mailshot to more than 500 addresses, public exhibitions at The View Tube, meetings with a range of local organisations and creation of this website where we can provide updates.
+Our communications have included two maildrops covering more than 1200 addresses, a week-long public exhibition at The View Tube, ongoing meetings with a range of local organisations, and the creation of this website where we can provide updates.
+Since its launch in October 2018, our website has had almost 2500 unique visitors and continues to receive new visits each week.

 HOW DOES THE PROPOSAL FIT WITH THE LONDON PLAN AND LEGACY VISION?

 The London Plan sets out ambitious targets for Housing (Chapter 4), Social Infrastructure (Chapter 5) and Sustainable Infrastructure (Chapter 9) for which large volumes of aggregate and concrete will be required.
 It also states the clear policy to move essential construction freight off the road and onto the rail network to cut congestion and reduce lorry miles on London’s roads (Chapter 10).
 Our proposal provides solutions in all of these areas in the most sustainable way possible.

 The site has a special designation in the London Plan as ‘Strategic Industrial Location’ (SIL).
 This means its use as an important industrial site is protected; any change of use is restricted and bound by legislation and contractual agreements.
 As the London Plan highlights, SILs are given protection because of their importance as employment areas and because of their contribution to London’s logistics system and infrastructure which are essential to the city’s success.

 The proposed development aligns with the strategic policies of the London Plan by maintaining the rail-related industrial use of the site.
 The proposed development would fulfil a vital role of supplying concrete to infrastructure and housing developments in East London.